evalisharu/EvalAI/docs/source/submission.md

 ### How does the submission worker work?

-The submission worker is a python script which is mostly run as a daemon on a production server and simply as a python process in a development environment.
-To run a submission worker in a development environment,
+The submission worker is a python script which is mostly runs as a daemon in a production server and simply as a python process in a development environment.
+To run a submission worker in a development environment:

 ```
 python scripts/workers/submission_worker.py